Back to Blog

 Can employers tell if you used AI for a cover letter?

 Employers can identify probable AI use from writing patterns — generic phrasing, uniform sentence structure, and keyword mirroring — and many say they spot it within seconds.
 They cannot confirm it.
 Detection tools add a layer but produce false positives often enough that no careful hiring team should reject a candidate on a tool score alone.
-The reliable, definitive signal is invisible Unicode watermarks, which most recruiter-facing tools do not even check.
+In practice, what recruiters react to is generic, impersonal writing — not hidden characters.
+Invisible Unicode characters can ride along in AI-assisted text, but they are a formatting detail, not a reliable signal of authorship, and removing them does not change a detection result.

 Will my resume get flagged as AI if I used ChatGPT to help write it?

 It can be, especially if you submit the output unedited.
-The biggest risks are generic phrasing, sentences that all run the same length, and invisible Unicode characters carried over from the model.
-Editing for specificity and voice removes the visible flags; running the text through a client-side detector removes the invisible ones.
+What gets noticed is generic phrasing and sentences that all run the same length — writing that does not sound like you.
+Editing for specificity and voice is what addresses that, and it is what actually matters.
+Separately, AI-assisted text can carry invisible Unicode characters; running it through a client-side cleaner tidies the formatting and protects privacy, but it does not change an AI-detection result — only changing the writing would.
 Using AI as a drafting aid and then rewriting in your own words is low risk; submitting raw AI text is high risk.

 Do AI detection tools work on short cover letter text?